More About The Pregnant Entrepreneur Author

 To contact me for on-site presentations, teleconferences, or article/guest blog requests, contact me by:

 Quantity book purchases for groups can be arranged.

-I am open to travel anywhere in the PA/NJ/DE area, and outside of the immediate area as my schedule allows.
+I will travel anywhere in the PA/NJ/DE area, and outside of the immediate area as my schedule allows.
 Family-friendly venues are particularly attractive.
 Find out more about my professional speaking resume here.

 As seen in:

 Pregnancy doesn’t mean you stop being a businesswoman.
 “The Pregnant Entrepreneur” is an advisory guide for the recently expecting businesswoman who realizes her endeavors aren’t going to stop for nine months while she deals with the newest entry into her life.
 From making it so your business runs well when you need to take your leave, to coming back after this tough endeavor, “The Pregnant Entrepreneur” is a strongly recommended business preparation guide for those expectant mothers

 What’s More Challenging Than Starting or Running Your Own Business?
 Being a Pregnant Entrepreneur